jaydenlin/node-async-require-loader/README.md

 ###### Step 1.
 Provide an .ajs file

-`.ajs` extenion is only for the loader to recognize the file.
+The file contents of the `.ajs` file is just a single line of url.
-Write down the remote url that provides contents(node moudle) you want to fetch.
+Write down the remote url that provides contents(node moudle).
-The queryString you set will automatically append to the end of the url.
+The following is the exmaple of .ajs file.

 `remote-content.ajs`
 ```js
 https://jaydenlin.github.io/fake-remote-contents-for-test/contents/pure-js/
 ```

+When webpack start to run, the queryString you set will automatically append to the end of the url.
 With the queryString, the actual url we fetch is

 ```js